NGC 2442 and NGC 2443

 NGC 2442 and NGC 2443 are two parts of a single intermediate spiral galaxy, commonly known as the Meathook Galaxy or the Cobra and Mouse.
 It is about 50 million light-years away in the constellation Volans.
 It was discovered by Sir John Herschel on December 23, 1834 during his survey of southern skies with a 18.25 inch diameter reflecting telescope (his "20-foot telescope") from an observatory he set up in Cape Town, South Africa.
 Associated with this galaxy is HIPASS J0731-69, a cloud of gas devoid of any stars.
 It is likely that the cloud was torn loose from NGC 2442 by a companion.

 When John Louis Emil Dreyer compiled the New General Catalogue of Nebulae and Clusters of Stars he used William Herschel's earlier observations that described two objects in a "double nebula", giving the northern most the designation NGC 2443 and the southernmost most the designation NGC 2442.
 Herschel's later observations noted that the two objects were actually a single large nebula.

+It is part of a galaxy group known as LGG 147.
+It has at least 5 members, NGC 2397, NGC 2434, NGC 2442, NGC 2443 and PGC 20690.

 Supernovae

-Two, or perhaps three, supernovae have been observed in NGC 2442:
+Three, or perhaps four, supernovae have been observed in NGC 2442: